Introduction to the Art of War

 How does Sun Tzu’s concept of deception apply to ethical business practices?

-Deception in Sun Tzu’s context often refers to strategic misdirection—keeping competitors guessing about your next move.
+Deception in Sun Tzu's context often refers to strategic misdirection—keeping competitors guessing about your next move.
 In business, this could translate to keeping certain strategic initiatives confidential until the right moment or launching marketing campaigns that catch competitors off guard.
-However, it’s important to maintain ethical standards, ensuring that strategic misdirection doesn’t cross into unethical territory.
+However, it's crucial to maintain ethical standards, ensuring that strategic misdirection doesn't cross into unethical territory.

 What is the importance of a strategy map in strategic planning?